cobhimself/symfony_time_sheet_exercise/README.md

 composer install
 ```

-	NOTE: Composer will ask for some parameter information, see the Parameters.yml section below.
+	NOTE: Composer will ask for some parameter information,
+	see the Parameters.yml section below when composer says
+	"Some parameters are missing.
+Please provide them."

 After composer is done installing the dependencies, continue by running the following: